 When a project finishes or when a dashboard no longer needs to be referred to on a regular basis, it can be archived.
-Archiving a dashboard means it’s hidden by default when viewing All Dashboards but is still accessible in a read-only format to the original audience it is shared with.
+Archiving a dashboard means it’s hidden by default when viewing All Dashboards but is still accessible in a read-only format (all widgets are rendered as view-only except for the Intake widget) to the original audience it is shared with.

 A dashboard can be archived by a dashboard editor in two ways:

 - Go to the Dashboards Library > Actions column > Archive

 - Click to open a dashboard > select More in the top right corner > Archive